The rate of purification of quantum trajectories

 \section{Conclusions}

-In this paper we have shown that, in the absence of dark subspaces, quantum trajectories purify at an exponential rate in expectation.
-This result allowed us to establish exponential stability of the quantum filter, showing that any estimated trajectory converges exponentially fast, in expectation, to the true trajectory.

-A natural continuation of this work would be to extend this analysis to quantum trajectories in infinite dimensions.
-In that setting, non-purification of quantum trajectories is not necessarily equivalent to the absence of dark subspaces, as recently emphasised in Ref.~\cite{girotti2025purification}.
+A natural continuation of this work would be to extend this analysis to continuous-time quantum trajectories and to infinite dimensional systems.
+In the latter setting, non-purification of quantum trajectories is not necessarily equivalent to the presence of dark subspaces, as recently emphasized in~\cite{girotti2025purification}.

-Finally, in the context of measurement-induced phase transitions in random hybrid circuits (see Ref.~\cite{fisher2023random} for a review), it would be interesting to investigate how the purification rate scales with the system size and the measurement rate, and to explore potential connections with the dynamical purification phase transition of Ref.~\cite{gullans2020dynamical}.
+Finally, in the context of measurement-induced phase transitions in random hybrid circuits (see~\cite{fisher2023random} for a review), it would be interesting to investigate how the purification rate scales with the system size and the measurement frequency, and to explore potential connections with the dynamical purification phase transition of Ref.~\cite{gullans2020dynamical}.

 {\bf Acknowledgments:} This work was supported by the Engineering and Physical Sciences Research Council, grants no. EP/T022140/1 and EP/V031201/1.
 N. A. acknowledges support from ANR-19-CE48-0003 and ANR-21-CE47-0015.